Xerxes (graphic novel): Chapter Four

 336 BC: under Darius III, the Persian Empire is larger and mightier than ever before.
-But Alexander the Great conquers all of Greece and invades Persia, defeating Darius's army at Issus in 333 BC.
+But Alexander the Great conquers all of Greece and invades Persia, defeating Darius' army at Issus in 333 BC.
 Darius flees the battle and his wife and children are taken hostage by Alexander, who orders their lives spared.

 Chapter Five

 331 BC: Incensed by Alexander's refusal to return his wife and family, Darius confronts the Greeks again, at Gaugamela.
 Again, the Persians are defeated and Darius flees to Babylon, while the Greeks sack Susa and Persepolis.
 Darius is finally assassinated in 330 BC by his cousin Bessus.
-Alexander himself oversees Darius's funeral, saluting him as a worthy rival, while anticipating his own plans to conquer the entire known world, believing that nothing is impossible.
+Alexander himself oversees Darius' funeral, saluting him as a worthy rival, while anticipating his own plans to conquer the entire known world, believing that nothing is impossible.

-Film adaptation
+Film adaptations

+300: Rise of an Empire

-In June 2008, producers Mark Canton, Gianni Nunnari and Bernie Goldmann revealed that work had begun on a sequel to 300 based on the then-unpublished Xerxes, titled 300: Rise of an Empire.
-The film, directed by Noam Murro and produced by 300 director Zack Snyder, focuses on the Athenian admiral, Themistocles, portrayed by Australian actor Sullivan Stapleton, and was released on March 7, 2014.
+In June 2008, producers Mark Canton, Gianni Nunnari, and Bernie Goldmann revealed that work had begun on a sequel to the 2006 film 300.
+Based on the then-unpublished Xerxes, the film 300: Rise of an Empire, directed by Noam Murro, was released on March 7, 2014.

+Blood and Ashes

-In May 2021, Snyder revealed he had written a third film, adapting the Alexander the Great segments of Xerxes as a conclusion to the 300 trilogy but Warner Bros. was not interested in it.
+In May 2021, 300 director Zack Snyder revealed that, during COVID-19 lockdown, he had written a third 300 film subtitled Blood and Ashes, adapting the Alexander the Great segments of Xerxes, but Warner Bros.
+Pictures was not interested in it.
+In December 2023, Snyder revealed that he had regained the rights for Blood and Ashes from Warner Bros., and was planning to develop the film in the future.